A Survey of Inductive Reasoning for Large Language Models

 \subsubsection{IRL-style Optimization}

 Reward models (RMs) \citep{zhong2025comprehensive} are typically utilized to provide supervision signals for the RL process.
 However, for inductive reasoning, due to the non-uniqueness of answers and the uncertainty in the reasoning process, traditional RMs struggle to provide effective supervision.
 Therefore, Inverse RL \citep{arora2021survey} (IRL), which needs to induce the latent reward functions, may serve as an alternative approach \citep{sun2025inversereinforcementlearningmeets}.
-The Reinforcement Learning from Human Feedback (RLHF) \citep{kaufmann2024survey,swamy2024minimaximalist} process of LLMs is essentially IRL, as it infers human preferences and the underlying reward function from human feedback.
+The Reinforcement Learning from Human Feedback (RLHF) \citep{kaufmann2024survey,swamy2024minimaximalist} can be seen as a process of IRL to some extent, as it infers human preferences and the underlying reward function from human feedback essentially.
 Therefore, designing an appropriate reward model in RLHF can enhance the inductive reasoning ability of LLMs \citep{jin2025rewardfunctionrlbest}.
 We can also employ Prompt-OIRL \citep{sun2024querydependentpromptevaluationoptimization} for reference, which proposes an IRL-based method that reuses historical prompting trial-and-error experience to train a reward model to improve the model’s inductive exploration ability.
 Although works combining IRL and reasoning are still scarce, the approach of IRL---fitting the posterior distribution of the reward model from human or data signals \citep{cai2024approximatedvariationalbayesianinverse,krishna2024solvinginversealignmentproblem} ---has strong extensibility and can thus be regarded as one of the important methods for the facilitation of inductive reasoning.